 For local Elementary School applicants (including Pre-K and Kindergarten) with either advanced English proficiency or possible learning support needs, academic and/or English proficiency screening will be required assuming places are still available.
 Decisions will be made and communicated after screening.

-Applicants with requirements completed after February will be tested in May (depending on teachers' schedules), over the summer break (schedule-permitting), or in the first half of August.
+Applicants with requirements completed after February will be tested in April or May (depending on teachers' schedules), over the summer break (schedule-permitting), or in the first half of August.

 Admission and Enrollment

 Acceptance documents (welcome letters and information from the nurse, the Parent-Teacher-Forum, the lunch program and school bus service providers, etc.) are emailed to parents of admitted students.
 Parents must read, sign, and return the Enrollment Agreement and Risk Assumption Form to the Admissions Office and pay a Reservation Fee before the given deadline.